markito/markito/README.md

 Currently focused on the intersection between serverless, cloud computing and Kubernetes, looking forward to apply AI/ML concepts whenever possible.

-## For more information 🔗
+## For more information 📫💬

-Please visit my website - https://markito.io
+You can visit my website - https://markito.io or find me on twitter [@william_markito](https://twitter.com/william_markito)

 <!--